 This sense of extended family is at the heart of Hawaiian ‘ohana.
 When you bring someone home here to meet your family for the first time, your parents will most certainly ask, “Who is your father/mother?” followed by “Where is your family from?”
 The younger generation gets embarrassed when mothers or aunties interrogate a friend.
 (Then this generation grows up and finds they have turned into their parents and are asking the same questions!)
 But there is a strong desire here to find the connection with others, and living on an island there is bound to be one.
 We are all inter-connected, and once the connection is found, there is acceptance.

 It is very special in Hawai’i that you don’t have to be related by blood to be considered ‘ohana.
 We are connected one to another in many ways.
 The lei that brings joy and makes one feel special can also be a symbol of family.
 Each flower, or shell, or kukui nut in that lei is a unique individual, bound together with the others.
 Whether the bond is by blood or aloha matters not.
 This is ‘ohana.

-Mahalo to Gayle Miyaguchi, Hawaiian Cultural Resource Advisor for the Ka’anapali Beach Hotel, for providing this insightful blog on Hawaiian culture.
+Mahalo to the Hawaiian Cultural Staff at Ka’anapali Beach Hotel for providing this insightful blog on Hawaiian culture.
 The Ka’anapali Beach Hotel has long been known as “Hawai‘i’s most Hawaiian hotel” and is highly respected for its commitment to providing an authentic Hawaiian cultural experience for its guests.
 When you stay there, you will most certainly become a part of their ‘ohana.

 - Looking for great places to stay on Maui?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.